 However, if concerns about your behaviour continue we may need to take further action.
-For example, if your behaviour is considered high risk or if it contravenes University regulations.
+For example, if your behaviour is high risk or contravenes University regulations.

 Your faculty may then refer your case to a fitness to practise panel.
 This is a serious step and the consequences could be significant.

 Please see Appendix 17 of the Academic Regulations for full details of our fitness to practise procedures.

 Appealing a fitness to practise decision

 If you are dissatisfied with the outcome of a fitness to practice panel, you can appeal.
 Your appeal must be under one or more of the following grounds:

 - Procedural irregularities in the fitness to practise process

 - Bias or perception of bias at any point in the process

 - New evidence not previously available to the panel which may undermine their decision

 - The decision was unreasonable in all the circumstances